 Moreover, Aaron ben Moses ben Asher was the first to take Hebrew grammar seriously.
 His SEFER DIKDUKEI HA-TE'AMIM (Grammar of the Vocalizations) was an original collection of grammatical rules and masoretic information.
 Grammatical principles were not at that time considered worthy of independent study.

 Ben Asher had a tremendous influence on the world of Biblical grammar and scholarship.
-From documents found in the CAIRO GENIZA, it appears that this most famous masorete (and possibly his family for generations) were also - incidently - KARAITES.
+From documents found in the CAIRO GENIZA, it appears that this most famous masorete (and possibly his family for generations) were also - incidentally - KARAITES.

 As early as the eighth century, Talmudic rabbis encountered a major challenge.
 A group of Jews led by Anan ben David declared that they did not accept the authority of the rabbis to interpret Torah.
 This group, originally called the